 Technical and market challenges for CO2 utilization as a climate mitigation pathway

 Conversion of CO2 to useful products has rapidly gained interest as a potential pathway to reduce greenhouse gas emissions.
 It faces several important technical hurdles, because most conversion pathways require low-cost, low-carbon energy to succeed.
 In addition, most pathways create products with low volumes or with short CO2 retention times, which limits their viability in climate mitigation.
 However, the market has begun to differentiate on a basis of carbon footprint, suggesting that some markets may see higher value in a circular carbon economy.
 In addition to making technical progress (e.g., through new catalysts), important innovations are needed in market infrastructure to enable and validate CO2 reductions for CO2-based products to achieve large market share.

-Energy Program Chief Scientist, E Program, Global Security, Lawrence Livermore National Laboratory
+Energy Program Chief Scientist, Global Security Principal Directorate, Lawrence Livermore National Laboratory

-CEO Innovative Catalysis for Carbon Recycling Innovative Start-Up and University of Bari
+CEO Innovative Catalysis for Carbon Recycling Innovative Start-Up; Professor of Chemistry, University of Bari